NicoOosterwijk/musicplayers/README.md

 common: (defaults)
 -------
 - ntpserver: URI of the NL NTP server
-- mail_to: should be a valid e-mail address, default to "noosterwijk@hotmail.com"
+- mail_to: should be a valid e-mail address, PLEASE UPDATE VARS in DEFAULTS!
 - mail_from: should be a valid mail-account from your mail-server.
-Default to: "nico.oosterwijk@ziggo.nl"
-- squeezelite_server_address: server IP address for LMS
+PLEASE UPDATE VARS in DEFAULTS!

 volumio: (defaults)
 --------